 One of the most thorough ways to remove root access is by flashing your device with factory firmware.
 This method will completely wipe your phone or tablet clean of any root traces, but a word of warning: it’s not for the faint of heart.

 First, download the factory image for your device to your computer.
-XDA is a great resource.
+One again, XDA is a great resource.